 Essentially, all life depends on the soil…There can be no life without soil or no soil without life; they have evolved together.

 Healthy soil is essential for plants to grow and flourish.
 We all must take the necessary steps to conserve the soil as part of an environmentally friendly lifestyle.
 There are several ways to conserve soil that can be done through agricultural practices or measures you take at home.

 Wikipedia defines soil conservation as,

 “Soil conservation is the prevention of soil loss from erosion or reduced fertility caused by over usage, acidification, salinization or other chemical soil contamination.
-Slash-and-burn and other unsustainable methods of subsistence farming are practiced in some lesser developed areas.
-A sequel to the deforestation is typically large scale erosion, loss of soil nutrients and sometimes total desertification.”
+Slash-and-burn and other unsustainable methods of subsistence farming are practiced in some lesser-developed areas.
+A sequel to deforestation is typically large scale erosion, loss of soil nutrients and sometimes total desertification.”

 Many different techniques have been invented throughout the years with the aim of preserving the nutrient level of the soil and preventing erosion.

 Let’s take a look at some of them.